 Conservation easements provide a way to compensate property owners for leaving their land in a natural state or as scenery rather than selling it for urban development or worrying that their heirs will do so.

 For land conservation and open space proponents, conservation easements are the most economical method of providing a greenbelt around a town or city, keeping a beloved piece of land in pristine condition, and preserving needed wildlife habitat.

 Stepping back a minute, we need to make sure you understand the concept of an easement.
 An easement is some portion of a property owner's rights that are defined and listed clearly, and then donated or sold to another entity on a temporary or permanent basis.
 The easement only gives particular rights under circumstances that sometimes are spelled out.
 The easement is recorded as a public document.

-For example, when you bought your home, you probably granted a utility company an easement to cross your property whenever they want to.
+For example, when you bought your home, you probably granted a utility company an easement to cross your property whenever they need to.
 You might have granted a neighbor an easement to cross your property with their driveway.
 But you still "own" the property.

 In the case of a conservation easement, the property owner agrees to self-limit the use of land to its natural vegetative state, or at least subject only to the type of maintenance that is spelled out in the document.
-The easement is donated usually to a conservation organization or perhaps a government that will enforce the easement to keep the property as open space.
+The easement is donated usually to a conservation organization or perhaps to a government that will enforce the easement to keep the property as open space.

 Just like when you sell property, a legal document is recorded by the county government.
 The original property owner still owns the underlying property and is free to sell it.
 If the document is properly written as a permanent easement, the restrictions apply to the next owner as well.